There are many reasons why your organization should participate in the MUCP:

 How to Participate

-- Include a problem/question that is specific enough so that a solution/answer will be recognizable, and requires a design solution.
-The problem/question should require a degree of sophistication to solve
+- Include a problem/question that is specific enough so that a solution/answer will be recognizable, and requires a multidisciplinary approach.
+The problem/question should require a degree of sophistication to solve;

-- Organizations can request for a Non-Disclosure Agreement to be signed by the students and supervisor.
+- Organizations can request a Non-Disclosure Agreement be signed by the students and supervisor.

-Completed SONs should be submitted before March 5, 2021.
-For applicants that wish to apply past the deadline, please contact email@example.com
+Completed SONs should be submitted by March 18, 2022.
+For applicants that wish to apply past the deadline, please contact firstname.lastname@example.org

-Acceptance notifications will be issued within one week after the deadline.
+Acceptance notifications will be sent out approximately two weeks after the submission deadline.

 Selection Criteria For Projects